 Who We Are

 In 2008, Justin moved to Kamloops, B.C. to train with Coach Dr. Anatoliy Bondarchuk, a man he credits as being instrumental in turning him into a world-class athlete.
 Justin's commitment to the execution of Bondarchuk's elite training principles allowed him to progress in the sport, and in 2012 he competed for Canada in the London Olympic Games.
 Justin earned 10th in World Ranking by Track and Field News that year.
 Justin's dedication and stubborn, hard-work allowed him to continue to improve to IAAF 6th in World Ranking in 2013.
-After competing in the Commonwealth Games in 2014, Justin retired from professional sport in 2015 to pursue personal goals.
+After competing in the Commonwealth Games in 2014, Justin retired from professional sport in 2015.

 Coach Justin Rodhe competing at the 2012 Olympic Games in London.